 Spices: Ginger, cinnamon, and cloves are present and help to give this simple gingerbread recipe its distinctive flavor.

 Baking soda: The presence of baking soda as a leavening agent in a gingerbread cake recipe isn't surprising, but when you add it is.
-See the Pro Tip below for details.
+See the reasoning below.

 Sourdough starter discard: Sourdough discard is unfed sourdough starter, i.e. the amount you remove from your crock before feeding the remainder (I do this weekly).
 Its presence here is just for a way to use the discard so as not to throw it away.
 The flavor in this gingerbread cake is strong enough to mask any noticeable tang.